kusumi/fileobj/doc/README.examples.md

 + Note that some commands can take *[count]* prefix, see *[List of commands](README.list_of_commands.md)* for details.

-+ Note that *offset 0* of the buffer means the first byte of the buffer. *offset 1* is the second byte.
++ Note that *offset 0* of buffer means first byte of the buffer. *offset 1* is second byte.

-+ Note that *sector 0* of the buffer means the first sector of the buffer. *sector 1* is the second sector.
++ Note that *sector 0* of buffer means first sector of the buffer. *sector 1* is second sector.

 + Note that sector based commands use 512 bytes sector if the buffer is not block device.